 Several years ago, I was tired of looking at how old and gross the entry up to our front door was.
 It was the way it was when we bought it.
 After the kids got a little older, and I had a bit more energy, I started trying out having a curved concrete walk with plants.
 I eventually ended up using some free limestone as pavers, and grabbing my can of elbow grease, and digging it out and laying stone myself.
 That was before my 2 herniated discs, and $100,000 new neck.
-Now, I am happy to let someone else do the heavy-lifting.
+Now, I am happy to let someone else do the heavy-lifting and let them put in a new front curved concrete walk (you can see the finished project her.)

 I loved the cobblestone path, but to be honest, in the winter it was pain to shovel… and well… Chicago.
 Now, it was time to replace the walk area, and we decided to do a concrete walk that would be easy to shovel, and maintenance-free, and easy for aging parents to walk on.
 We decided to have it curve in front of our house since our home is so linear looking as a split-level.
 Any curves we can give to the boxy house the better.